Call Us!

 Speaking of government benefit reductions, if you anticipate you’ll earn very little in retirement, it’s probably best not to invest in an RRSP.
 That’s because when you reach a certain age (December 31st in the year that you turn age 71), you must start withdrawing the money from your RRSP.

 This could result in part or all of your Guaranteed Income Supplement (GIS) decreasing.
-This ends up being the equivalent of a 50 percent tax.
 You could have avoided all of this by not contributing to your RRSP in the first place.

 Saving for retirement?